BleastT/Data-Layer-react-/README.md

     case "SET_DATA":
       return{
         ...state,
         data: action.data // pass in the data sent by App.js.
-In this case data is going to become "Hello World" };
+In this case the data is going to become "Hello World" };
     default:
       return state;